-- a.
-The site should be located within or close to existing settlements with a range of services and facilities and access to public transport - b.
-The site is of a scale appropriate to accommodate the facilities required and will offer an acceptable living environment for future occupants in terms of noise and air quality - c.
-Safe and convenient vehicular and pedestrian access can be provided to the site - d.
-The site is not located within an area liable to flood - e.
+Provision for Gypsies and Travellers and Travelling Showpeople a.
+The site should be located within or close to existing settlements with a range of services and facilities and access to public transport b.
+The site is of a scale appropriate to accommodate the facilities required and will offer an acceptable living environment for future occupants in terms of noise and air quality c.
+Safe and convenient vehicular and pedestrian access can be provided to the site d.
+The site is not located within an area liable to flood e.
 The development will have no significant adverse landscape or biodiversity impact.
-Particular care will be taken of landscape impacts on AONBs
+In the AONBs, sites should only be allocated where it can be demonstrated that the objectives of the designation will not be compromised.